apostoloskal/laravel-ticket-tracker/README.md

 ## Note

-If file uploads fail even though they are small in size, you may need to configure your server's upload limits in the php.ini file.
-(If artisan migrate succeeded, there should be an admin account whom you can login as.)
+If file uploads fail even though they are small in size, you may need to configure your server's upload limits in the php.ini file.\
+\
 <ins>Admin User:</ins>\
-Username: admin\
-Password: admin
+(If artisan migrate succeeded, there should be an admin account whom you can login as.)\
+<ins>Username: admin</ins>\
+<ins>Password: admin</ins>